 Definition - What does Expanded Blastocyst mean?

-The degree of expansion of the blastocyst is an important consideration in grading embryos.
+The degree of expansion of the blastocyst is a consideration in grading embryos.
 With in vitro fertilization (IVF), ideally only the best embryos, which are the ones assigned the best grades by an embryologist, are selected for transfer.

 FertilitySmarts explains Expanded Blastocyst

-Embryos are graded by embryologists to select the ones most likely of producing a successful pregnancy.
-The system for doing so varies by clinic but generally, involves scoring the different cell types within the blastocyst as well as the quality of the blastocoel.
-Another grade is assigned to designate how well the blastocyst has expanded.
+Embryos are evaluated and graded by embryologists to predict the embryos most likely of producing a successful pregnancy.
+The coding system for documenting grades varies by the clinic but generally, involves scoring the different cell types within the blastocyst as well as the quality of the blastocoel.

 If a blastocyst has not hatched on its own prior to transfer, assisted hatching may be performed in hopes of improving the chances of implantation.